When Is A Marriage Unhealthy?

 While the list of signs of an unhappy or unhealthy marriage is long, there is a group of signs that should always give you pause.

 Relationship discussions regularly reference the research of John Gottman.
 And for good reason.

 His Four Horsemen of the Apocalypse have served as accurate predictors of a marriage’s demise or survivability.

 If you notice a pattern of criticism, defensiveness, contempt, and/or stonewalling in your relationship, it’s time to get help…

 …that is, if you want to fix an unhealthy marriage and get that lovin’ feeling back.

-I’m Dr. Karen Finn, a life and divorce coach who helps people, just like you, who are unhappily married or in an unhealthy marriage.
-For immediate help, you can download your FREE copy of "Contemplating Divorce?
-Here's What You Need To Know".
+I’m Dr. Karen Finn, a life and divorce coach who helps people, just like you, who are unhappily married.
+For immediate help, you can download your FREE copy of “Contemplating Divorce?
+Here’s What You Need To Know”.
 And if you’re interested in working with me personally, you can book an introductory 30-minute private coaching session with me.

 Looking for more information about how to live a happy and healthy life?
 You’ll find what you’re looking for in Building A Happy Life